STEM Teaching Tools Awards (STTA)

 How to Apply for a STEM Teaching Tools Award (STTA)

 To apply, complete the STTA application cover sheet and attach a short (5 pages maximum) proposal describing how you will use STTA funds to improve the learning environment in your STEM classroom.
 You may also attach diagrams, pictures, etc. to better explain your proposal.
 The cover page and any attached pictures or diagrams do not count towards the 5 page limit.

 - Course Name and Description; i.e., grade level and general course objectives

 - Describe the classroom activity that will be funded by a STTA

-- Cost of materials to fund the activity (Itemized list)
+- Cost of equipment/materials to fund the activity (Itemized list)

 - Number of students who will participate in the activity or otherwise benefit this year